AnaG18/AnaG18.github.io/_projects/imunet.md

 ---
 layout: page
-title: project 6
+title: IMU and Deep Learning
-description: a project with no image
+description: Exploring the feasibility of using inertial data to predict biomechanical parameters more accurately
 img:
-importance: 4
+importance: 1
-category: research
+category: 2023
 ---

 Every project has a beautiful feature showcase page.